 As indicated by the above, it has long been appreciated that women in advanced pregnancy tolerate lung disease poorly.
 Nevertheless, pulmonary disorders are frequently encountered during pregnancy.
 Chronic asthma or an acute exacerbation is the most common and affects up to 8 percent of pregnant women.
 Moreover, asthma along with community-acquired pneumonia accounted for almost 10 percent of nonobstetrical antepartum hospitalizations in one managed care plan (Gazmararian, 2002).
 Pneumonia is also a frequent postpartum complication requiring readmission (Belfort, 2010).
 These and other pulmonary disorders are superimposed on several important pregnancy-induced changes of ventilatory physiology.
 For example, pregnant women, especially those in the last trimester, are susceptible to complications of severe acute pneumonitis as evidenced by the disparate number of maternal deaths during influenza pandemics.

-The important and sometimes marked changes in the respiratory system induced by pregnancy are reviewed in Chapter 4, and values for associated tests can be found in the Appendix.
+The important and sometimes marked changes in the respiratory system induced by pregnancy are reviewed in Chapter 4 (Respiratory Tract), and values for associated tests can be found in the Appendix (Serum and Blood Constituents).
 Lung volumes and capacities that are measured directly to assess pulmonary pathophysiology may be significantly altered.
 In turn, these change gas concentrations and acid-base values in blood.
 Some of the physiological alterations induced by pregnancy were summarized by Wise and associates (2006):

 Vital capacity and inspiratory capacity increase by approximately 20 percent by late pregnancy.